Best Milk for Kids: What’s the Right Choice for Your Child?

 Best Milk for Toddlers

-For young children, what they drink provides a major source of nutrition throughout the day.
-The younger the child, the more dependent he or she will be on the type of milk you choose as an important source of nutrition.
+What toddlers drink provide a major source of nutrition throughout the day.
+The younger the child, the more dependent they will be on the milk you choose as a source of nutrition.

-Choosing beverages that are low in protein, fat or calories can negatively affect the health of a growing toddler.
+Choosing beverages that are low in protein, fat or calories can negatively affect their health.

 It’s recommended that young children under age 2 drink whole milk to meet their protein, fat and other nutrient needs.